-6) my three concessions to having small children are employing a cleaner two hours a week to do the most basic cleaning possible of just a few visible parts of the house (dusting, vacuuming, bathrooms), tumble drying all my laundry and having my groceries delivered (this costs no more than going to the store – and I avoid the checkout candy tantrums).
+6) my three concessions to having small children are employing a cleaner an hour a week to do the most basic cleaning possible of just a few visible parts of the house (dusting, vacuuming, bathrooms), tumble drying some of my laundry and having my groceries delivered (this costs no more than going to the store – and I avoid the checkout candy tantrums).
 The first two cost me money, but I figure it’s cheaper than therapy.

-7) half an hour before suppertime the children get ‘golden time’ or ‘special play time’.
+7) half an hour before suppertime the children get ‘golden time’ which is special play time.
 They can do whatever they want which generally means watch a DVD, play on the computer or play playstation – things they are not normally allowed to do during the day.
 Before they get to do it though they have to tidy up all their toys.
 So by suppertime I have a tidy house and two quiet, occupied children while I cook.
 If they behave well during the day they can gain five minutes of playtime.
 If they do something naughty (hitting, kicking and so on) they lose five minutes of playtime.

 eight) create a supper club.
 Take turns to entertain as many children for supper as you can – you’re cooking anyway, right?
 You get a night off when it is not your turn.
 And with any luck your host will crack open a bottle of wine and you won’t care about the ear-splitting noise from so many children in one house at the witching hour.